macaroni-os/macaroni-site/site/content/docs/mark/phoenix2mark.md

 binary packages didn't follow a specific profile and USE flags could be different from your setup.

+We suggest to run always `anise-portage-converter sync` before running `anise upgrade` as best practice.

 So, if you have merged for example *htop* and other dependencies, running *anise upgrade* will show something like this: